View videos from the 2017 festival on our YouTube channel

 Kristine Haglund (historian and editor) - Current editor of Dialogue: A Journal of Mormon Thought

-Opening night keynote address by Terryl Givens, professor of literature and religion at the University of Richmond, author of People of Paradox: A History of Mormon Culture (Oxford University Press, 2007); The Crucible of Doubt: Reflections on the Quest for Faith (Deseret Book, co-author, Fiona Givens, 2014)
+Opening night keynote address was delivered by Terryl Givens, professor of literature and religion at the University of Richmond, author of People of Paradox: A History of Mormon Culture (Oxford University Press, 2007); The Crucible of Doubt: Reflections on the Quest for Faith (Deseret Book, co-author, Fiona Givens, 2014)

-A concert in Christ Chapel performed by the Deseret String Quartet of works drawn from the previous winners of the Barlow commissions for LDS composers, organized by Ethan Wickman, Assistant Professor of Music at the University of Texas at San Antonio; Executive Director of the Barlow Endowment of Music Composition at Brigham Young University.
+A concert in Christ Chapel was performed by the Deseret String Quartet of works drawn from the previous winners of the Barlow commissions for LDS composers, organized by Ethan Wickman, Assistant Professor of Music at the University of Texas at San Antonio; Executive Director of the Barlow Endowment of Music Composition at Brigham Young University.